 In December 2014, the National Fish and Wildlife Foundation (NFWF) awarded over $11 million from its Gulf Environmental Benefit Fund to fund a series of six stormwater treatment and stream restoration projects designed to aid in the restoration of our “beautiful bayou.”
-One of those projects is the Bill Gregory Park Regional Stormwater Treatment Facility Project.
+One of those projects was the Bill Gregory Park Regional Stormwater Treatment Facility Project.
 Learn more about the Bill Gregory Stormwater Park Project.

-Beginning spring 2018, there will be two new ways to get to Fort Pickens, both by sea.
+There are now two new ways to get to Fort Pickens, both by sea.
 The Turtle Runner and Pelican Perch are the Park Service’s new 150-passenger, catamaran-style ferry boats.
 Learn more about the Pensacola Bay Ferry System.

 In the words of Pensacola Fire Chief Ginny Cranor, it is actually starting to look like a fire station.
 The new fire station #3 is being built just west of its current location on Summit Blvd.
 Work is well underway despite a halt in construction late last year.
 Learn more about Fire Station 3.